Bruno State Bank (Bruno, NE)

 Newspaper Excerpt

-Six Nebraska state banks today failed to open their doors for business ... the Bruno State bank of Bruno
+Six small Nebraska state banks failed to open for business today... the Bruno State bank, Bruno.

 Source